Dear Mr. Suresh Nair, what you have given is a Job Description and not KRAs. KRAs have measurable components and these are derived from KPIs.

 In short, KPIs tell us what to measure and through KRAs we tell how much attainment there should be.

-Job Descriptions are broad, general, and written statement of a specific job, based on the findings of a job analysis.
+Job Descriptions are broad, general, and written statements of a specific job, based on the findings of a job analysis.
 It generally includes duties, purpose, responsibilities, scope, and working conditions of a job along with the job's title, and the name or designation of the person to whom the employee reports.
 Job description usually forms the basis of job specification.

 Ok...